JetBrains/kotlin/ReadMe.md

 To be able to run tests from IntelliJ easily, check `Delegate IDE build/run actions to Gradle` and choose `Gradle Test Runner` in the Gradle runner settings after importing the project.

 At this time, you can use the latest released `1.3.x` version of the Kotlin plugin for working with the code.
 To make sure you have the latest version installed, use `Tools` -> `Kotlin` -> `Configure Kotlin Plugin Updates`.

-### Compiling and running

-From this root project there are Run/Debug Configurations for running `IDEA` or the `Generate Compiler Tests` for example; so if you want to try out the latest and greatest IDEA plugin

-* `VCS` -> `Git` -> `Pull`
-* Run the `IDEA` run configuration in the project
-* A child IntelliJ IDEA with the Kotlin plugin will then startup

 ### Dependency verification